mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 There are two types of credentials that can be used through the AWS Authentication connector:

-- Static credentials: use an access key and secret mechanism.
+- Static credentials
-- Session credentials: use Amazon IAM RolesAnywhere to assume an AWS Role.
-IAM RolesAnywhere is used to create a sessionToken valid for a specific duration.
-Default duration is one hour.
+- Session credentials

-Credentials object returned by the actions above can be used as authentication for other compatible AWS connectors.
+You can use the **Get Static Credentials** action and the **Get Session Credentials Credentials** action to generate these credentials respectively.
+The Credentials object returned can be used as authentication for other compatible AWS connectors.

 ### 1.1 Typical Use Cases